Solo travellers - how to avoid single supplementsPosted on: 17 August 2010 by Mark O'haire

 - Join singles travel group - If you're looking to meet new people travelling with a group can be ideal.
 Just You are the UK 's number one operator for those who choose to travel alone.
 Most travel groups consist of 20-30 people from 30 years to over 50 and the tour manager.

 - Find a travel partner - There is a growing number of websites dedicated to help people over 50 meet new people and find senior travel mates.
-By using Senior Friend Finder (FREE membership) and Overfiftiesfriends you can quickly find people who have similar interests and holiday ideas as yourself.

 - Try to negotiate - If you never ask you will never receive.
 Pick up the phone and ask for the single supplement to be reduced or removed.
 Persistence and haggling can be very effective in cutting the price of your holiday.
 If the person you speak to isn't prepared to reduce the single supplement see if they will include free breakfasts or dinners.
 In the event you still have no luck you can always ask for a senior's discount.